xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

 ### Default kubernetes namespaces

-- `default`: automatically created when the cluster is setup.
+- `default`: user-created objects (used if no namespace is specified).
 - `kube-system`: created at cluster setup and contains a set of pods and services for internal purpose.
-- `kube-public`: available to all users.
+System objects (control plane components).
+- `kube-public`: public, readable by anyone (for sharing non-sensitive cluster info).
+- `kube-node-lease`: holds node lease objects for node heartbeats (improves scalability).

 ---